gitaarik/lit-state/README.md

 `LitStateElement`, there is a recorder active that records any `stateVar` that is accessed during the render of that component.
-At the end of the render, the `LitStateElement` collects the recorded `stateVar` variables, observes them, and re-renders itself whenever one the `stateVar` variables changes.
+At the end of the render, the `LitStateElement` collects the recorded `stateVar` variables, observes them, and re-renders itself whenever one of them changes.
 The next render it again records which `stateVar` variables are being used and observes them.
 So if the next render uses new `stateVars`, they will be observed.

 ### Implementation details